 - The 60-day waiting period begins the day a person files for divorce and so

 - This means the 61st day after a divorce petition is filed is the earliest date you can get divorced in Texas.

 How long does it take to get a divorce? – Divorces May Take Longer Than 61 Days

 This depends on the complexity of your case and whether or not your spouse can agree upon terms for your settlement agreement.

-The traditional answer is, from the date of the filing of an Original Petition for divorce to the time that you get your final judgment of divorce is at least 61 days but often times it may take a year.
+The definitive answer is, from the date of the filing of an Original Petition for divorce to the time that you get your final judgment of divorce is at least 61 days, but often it may take a year.